Living in a New Republic of the Heart:

-What if a group of us really “went for it,” establishing collective agreements to create a kind of transformative crucible that’s strong enough to withstand the consensus trance of our larger culture?
+What if a group of us really “went for it,” showing up as the most awakened version of ourselves as much as possible, supported by collective agreements, deciding to create a kind of transformative crucible as free as possible of the assumptions and conventions that reinforce the consensus trance of our larger culture?

-What if we were able to harness the “all in” commitment and intention of an immersive, long-term spiritual community, but as a time-delimited virtual course over 12 months?
+What if we were able to harness the “all-in” commitment and intention of an immersive, long-term, spiritual community — for now, but framed as a time-delimited 12 month commitment?

-We will free ourselves to dare a more radical commitment by limiting it to 12 months.
-At the end we will step back and assess our experience, both individually and collectively.
+We can perhaps free ourselves to dare such a radical commitment by limiting this journey to 12 months.
+At the end, we will step back and assess our experience, both individually and collectively.
 What succeeded, and in what ways?
 What failed?
 What did we learn?
 What would we do differently if we were to do this again?

 This experiment is the next phase of A New Republic of the Heart.
 Are you game?